website defines stealth as:

 of men.
 But she was very publically outed (albeit presumably

-with Jackie's consent) in the BBC docu-drama Paddington Green
+Jackie's consent) in the BBC docu-drama Paddington Green

 - briefly becoming the most famous transsexual in Britain.